 Google said the only good way to get the tile out was to shatter it with a hammer.
 Thank you google for a very “creative” solution.

-After removing the tile there was a thick layer of oil-based black mastic, worse than mortar.
-We tried scraping it, which did nothing.
-We ended up trying 6 different kinds of chemical to melt it away and the 6th one worked!
-It was basically battery acid and made me feel very whoozy and VERY CHILL almost immediately.
+After removing the tile there was a thick layer of oil-based black mastic – truly worse than mortar and I’m not being dramatic (WHICH IS SAYING SOMETHING).
+We tried scraping it off, which did nothing.
+We ended up trying 6 different kinds of chemicals to melt it away and the 6th one worked!
+It was basically battery acid and made me feel verrrrrrrrrrry whoozy.
 I poured $20 gallon after $20 gallon on the floor and pushed it around with a gigantic squeegee and then scrapped at it with a putty knife.

 At this point – probably pretty high from all of the chemicals – I was thinking maybe remodeling and homeownership isn’t going to complete my life…..maybe I’ve been lied to by Chip and Jo….maybe I should just build a Celebrity Home****.
 It was already too late tho, so we moved in.